Meal and Incidental Per Diem

-The applicable M&IE per diem is payable to the traveler without itemization of expense or receipts.
 Reimbursement for actual expenses incurred during overnight travel for these expense categories is not permitted above the M&IE per diem.
-Departments may be more restrictive and reimburse actual expenses up to the appropriate M&IE allowance in place of maximum per diem.

-Miscellaneous business related expenses that are not covered by the incidental allowance include cab fares, fax, telephone, copy charges, room taxes, energy surcharges, laundry, cleaning and pressing of clothes and other business related expenses.
+Miscellaneous expenses that are not covered by the Incidental fees and are reimbursable include fax, telephone, copy charges, and other business related expenses.
 Receipts are required for any expense $75.00 or more.

 M&IE Proration and Reductions

 On a travel departure or return day, 75% of the M&IE is reimbursed.
 For trips involving multiple travel destinations, base the reduction on the per diem in effect for where the night was spent as follows:

 - Departure Day: Where the traveler spends the night.

 - Return Day: Where the traveler spent the night before returning home.